Reading Time: 15 minutes

 Since most designs of the vision quest are seen as protective forms or spirit beings, they would be carefully recreated.
 Non-artists often describe their dream creatures to a designated artist so that they can design their buildings as such using wood or stone.

 One of the most famous American Architects is Frank Lloyd Wright.
 Wrights designs were based on his philosophy called organic architecture, which attempted to create harmony between humanity and the environment.

 One vital step that has been taken to amend some of this colonial legacy has been the Native American Graves Protection and Repatriation Act (NAGPRA).

 The Act commands that “human remains, funerary items, sacred items, and objects of cultural importance, referred to collectively in the statute as cultural items”, be restored to tribes if they can express lineal descent or cultural affiliation.

-Many galleries in the U.S. have been actively working to repatriate objects and human remains.
+Many galleries in the U.S. have been actively working to repatriate Native American artifacts and human remains.
 For instance, Penn Museum repatriated a wooden case drum, a fur robe, wooden veils, a headdress, a rattle, and a tube back to the Tlingít T’akdeintaan Clan of Hoonah, Alaska.
 The museum had originally acquired these objects in 1924.

-Every artist plays a unique role in contributing to the overall health, development, and well-being of of their society including:
+Every artist plays a unique role in contributing to the overall health, development, and well-being of their society, including: